simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="var_discipline"></a>
 + **var_discipline<sup>*</sup>**<br/>
 Indicates in which disciplines (such as Physics, Biology ...) this variable is commonly studied.
-You can specify more than one discipline. `var_discipline` will be visible in the Simons CMAP catalog (referred to as "Study Domain" in <a href="#fig_var_long_name_cat">Fig. 9</a>).
+You can specify more than one discipline.
+If you list multiple disciplines per variable, please separate them by comma. `var_discipline` will be visible in the Simons CMAP catalog (referred to as "Study Domain" in <a href="#fig_var_long_name_cat">Fig. 9</a>).
 This field is required.<br/>

     * Required: Yes
     * Constraint: Less than 100 characters
-    * Example: BioGeoChemistry
+    * Example: Physics, BioGeoChemistry
 <br/><br/>